joshbrew/tinybuild/tinybuild/docs/tinybuild.md

 ## Local node_modules/tinybuild Builds (no global package manager)
-For using tinybuild locally (`npm install` vs `npm install -g`) you must import and run `packager(config)` from the tinybuild library yourself, and run it in a script file e.g. `node tinybuild.js`
+For using tinybuild locally (`npm install` vs `npm install -g`) you must import and run `packager(config)` from the tinybuild library yourself, and run it in a script file.

-Example:
+### Example:

-tinybuild.js
+Create tinybuild.js at the root of your project directory
 ```js
 import {packager} from 'tinybuild'
 import config from './tinybuild.config.js'